Deals4 min read

 2024 Camaro ZL1 (NOS)$2,000 cashHigh-demand trim; less inventory

-If you want a Camaro, May 2026 with 2024 NOS clearance is among the last opportunities to buy one new.
-The 2024 SS at 0% APR and $3,500 cash is historically strong for a V8 muscle car.
+If you want a Camaro, this clearance is among the last chances to buy one new.
+The 2024 SS at 0% and $3,500 cash is historically strong for a V8 muscle car.

 Dodge Challenger / Charger (Last Call NOS)

-Similar situation to the Camaro — Dodge ended the gas Challenger and Charger after 2023's Last Call editions.
-Final NOS units exist at some dealers.
+Same story as the Camaro — Dodge ended the gas Challenger and Charger after 2023's Last Call editions.
+Final NOS units linger at some dealers.

 TrimDealNotes